-This is a type of dynamic system stabilization function.
-Such functions create an effect that is in some ways similar to momentum or inertia, in that it resists rapid change in the controlling parameter.

-Power quality, such as flicker, may be improved by the implementation of functions of this type and when implemented in fast-responding solid-state inverters, these functions may provide other (slower) grid equipment with time to respond.
+- This is a type of dynamic system stabilization function.
+Such functions create an effect that is in some ways similar to momentum or inertia, in that it resists rapid change in the controlling parameter. - Power quality, such as flicker, may be improved by the implementation of functions of this type and when implemented in fast-responding solid-state inverters, these functions may provide other (slower) grid equipment with time to respond.

-It is proposed to provide support for a behavior as illustrated in Figure 17.
-This function provides dynamic reactive current support in response to a sudden rise or fall in the voltage at the Point of Common Coupling (PCC).
+864 It is proposed to provide support for a behavior as illustrated in Figure 17.
+This function provides dynamic 865 reactive current support in response to a sudden rise or fall in the voltage at the Point of Common Coupling 866 (PCC).

-Figure 17: Dynamic Reactive Current Support Function, Basic Concept

-This function identifies "Delta Voltage" as the difference between the present voltage and the moving average of voltage, VAverage (a sliding linear calculation), over a preceding window of time specified by FilterTms.
-The calculation of Delta Voltage (Delta Voltage = Present Voltage - Moving Average Voltage, expressed as a percentage of VRef) is illustrated at time = "Present" in Figure 18.
+869 Figure 17: Dynamic Reactive Current Support Function, Basic Concept average of voltage, VAverage (a sliding linear calculation), over a preceding window of time specified by